Dr. Andrew Besmer

 INSERT INTO Tweet (text, user) SELECT "who ariane", id FROM User where name = "Ariana Grande";

-for who Elon should be following.
+Insert data into Follow for who Elon should be following.
 Remember he is incredibly busy so don’t add everyone.
 Also recall that the twitter relationship is not reciprocal.

 Write the SQL statement that would be necessary to display the twitter feed for Elon Musk.
 Recall that order is not guaranteed.

-for someone who you had Elon Musk follow and someone who he did not follow.
+Add a Tweet for someone who you had Elon Musk follow and someone who he did not follow.

 Rerun your SQL statement to show the twitter feed.
 How many new Tweets did you see?